amazon-ion/ion-docs/docs/float.md

 value is determined by using the IEEE-754 *round-to-nearest* mode with a *round-half-to-even* as the tie-break.
-This mode/tie-break is the common default used in most programming environments and is discussed in detail in ["Correctly Rounded Binary-Decimal and Decimal-Binary Conversions"][2].
+This mode/tie-break is the common default used in most programming environments and is discussed in detail in ["Correctly Rounded Binary-Decimal and Decimal-Binary Conversions"][rounding].
-This conversion algorithm is illustrated in a straightforward way in [Clinger's Algorithm][3].
+This conversion algorithm is illustrated in a straightforward way in [Clinger's Algorithm][clinger].

-When encoding a `binary32` or `binary64` value in text notation, an implementation MAY want to consider the approach described in ["Printing Floating-Point Numbers Quickly and Accurately"][4].
+When encoding a `binary32` or `binary64` value in text notation, an implementation MAY want to consider the approach described in ["Printing Floating-Point Numbers Quickly and Accurately"][printing-fp].

 ### Special Values
 The IEEE-754 binary floating point encoding supports special *non-number*